fadden/CiderPress2/cp2/Manual-cp2.md

 volume_number            | r/w | volume number (0-254), for DOS disks
 comment                  | r/w | string; ASCII only

-Deleting `volume_number` will remove the stored value.
-Emulators are expected to use the default (254).
+The volume number is optional, so deleting `volume_number` will remove the stored value.
+Emulators are expected to use the default (254) in that case.

 ### WOZ ###